ajufrancis/neutron-lan/modeling.md

 $ python nlan-ssh.py '*' --scp file1.py
 </pre>

+The YAML data and scripts may be stored in a repository on another host, such as github.com, so that nlan-agent.py can retrive them in case that the controller is down or unaccessible.

 It is still under study about how to serialize the dict data: converted into str or pickle serialization format?

 - TODO: Study whether a list of dict objects (i.e., collections.OrderedDict) is better or not as the argument...